 - There will be lambs in the fields at Lower Brockhampton, Brockhampton Estate, Herefordshire

 - New-born lambs abound in the Tarell Valley, Brecon Beacons, Powys.

 - Lambs are born from around 12 March onwards at Llanerchaeron, in Ceredigion.

-- At Arlington, in Devon, there are 20 minute lambing talks every day in the Easter holidays and lambs and ewes can be seen throughout the holidays.
+- At Arlington, in Devon, there are 30 minute lambing talks every day from 28 March - 12 April and lambs and ewes can be seen throughout the Easter holidays.

 - Spring lambs will be gallivanting across the lowland farms of Holincote Estate, Somerset.

-- Scots Blackface sheep lamb from mid-March onwards on the Quantock Common, Fyne Court, Somerset.
+- Scots Blackface sheep lamb from mid-March onwards on the Quantock Hills, Somerset.

-- Gibside, in Tyne and Wear, will be holding lambing days on 15, 16, 22, 23, 29 and 30 March.
-At these events kids can see the lambs in the stable blocks.
+- Gibside, in Tyne and Wear, will be holding lambing days on 7, 8, 14 and 15 March.
+At these events kids can meet spring lambs and take a peek at newly hatched chicks.